 - Fred Underwood, director of diversity & community outreach programs at the National Association of REALTORS®, discussed the history of housing segregation and the events that led to the passage of civil rights legislation and the federal Fair Housing Act.

-- Kaki Lybbert, 2018 chairman of the Texas Association of REALTORS®, addressed the organization’s commitment to quality education and understanding about fair housing for all Texas REALTORS®.
+- Kaki Lybbert, 2018 chairman of the Texas REALTORS®, addressed the organization’s commitment to quality education and understanding about fair housing for all Texas REALTORS®.